This is without doubt my second-favorite aphid genus.

 Jensen, A.S.
 2013.
 The Aphid (Hemiptera: Aphididae) Genus Aphthargelia Hottes, with One New Species.
 Zootaxa 3701 (3): 381-392.

 For a couple years I thought the work might delimit a few new species of Aphthargelia, but in the end I concluded there are only two: A. symphoricarpi, highly variable, widespread, and monoecious on Symphoricarpos, and a new species, A. rumbleboredomia, the beautiful aphid that migrates from Symphoricarpos to Polygonum phytolaccifolium.
 However, then came the collecting season of 2017.
 As noted in my blog post summarizing the season, I found Aphthargelia on Polygonum bistortoides (bistort) and Rumex occidentalis in the mountains near our Lakeview home.
 So, research on this genus has begun anew.
-This spring I am gathering material from Symphoricarpos in our local woods, and have already initiated two host transfer experiments, one to a potted bistort in my office, and one to bistort in the Warner mountains.
-The crucial and possibly difficult thing now will be decide whether this host-alternating form should carved out of A. symphoricarpi as a new species, and if so how to recognize it among the diversity of ‘A. symphoricarpi‘ across the continent.
+This spring I am gathering material from Symphoricarpos in our local woods, and have already conducted two successful host transfer experiments, one to a potted bistort in my office, and one to bistort in the Warner mountains.
+The crucial and possibly difficult thing now will be to decide whether this host-alternating form should be carved out of A. symphoricarpi as a new species, and if so how to recognize it among the diversity of ‘A. symphoricarpi‘ across the continent.

 Aphthargelia rumbleboredomia Jensen

 As noted above, I really enjoyed finding this aphid, and it is certainly one of the most visually striking species I have ever collected.
 As noted in the original description, “The species name is in honor of one of my collecting partners, Rumble the dog, who often got bored with my frequent stops and went back to camp part way through our morning walks.”